 (C) Documentation of the bond acceptable to the superintendent of insurance shall be filed with the superintendent prior to the issuance of a certificate of authority.
 Annually, thirty days prior to the renewal of its certificate of authority, every medicaid health insuring corporation shall furnish the superintendent of insurance with evidence that the required bond is still in effect.

 (D) As used in this section:

 (1) "Contracted provider" means a provider that has a contract with a medicaid health insuring corporation to provide covered health care services to medicaid recipients.

 (2) "Medicaid health insuring corporation" means a health insuring corporation that provides health insurance coverage or otherwise assumes claims liabilities for medicaid recipients.

-(3) "Medicaid recipient" means a person eligible for assistance under the medicaid program operated pursuant to Chapter 5111. of the Revised Code.
+(3) "Medicaid recipient" means a person enrolled in the medicaid program .

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.